Montgomery questions state process for vaccine distribution after health department gets fewer doses

 “I cannot be more forceful about the notion that we are here, suffering, because of the disconnect in terms of our ability to access state decision-making,” Navarro said.
 “This has really hindered our work.”

+Data presented by Gayles illustrated disparities in who is signing up for the vaccine.

+White residents comprise 64 percent of the population 75 and older but are 73 percent of those who have preregistered for the vaccine.
+Black residents in that age group represent 12 percent of the population but are 7 percent of pre-registrations.
+Hispanic residents are 8 percent of the population and make up 6 percent of pre-registrations.

-County lawmakers also voted 7 to 2 on Tuesday to lift a ban on indoor dining.
+County lawmakers on Tuesday also voted 7 to 2 to lift a ban on indoor dining.

 The executive order, proposed by County Executive Marc Elrich (D), goes into effect at 5 p.m.
 Sunday and allows restaurants to reopen indoor dining with 25 percent capacity.